smaslennikov/civics-test/README.md

 - [x] Only ask missed questions after the first iteration
 - [x] Option to reset pool of known questions

+The app is functional enough for me to study for my interview in three days.
+That said, there are some bugs left:

+- [ ] Quiz Activity view issues
+    - [ ] Buttons don't shrink with the soft keyboard enabled
+    - [ ] Text input field has an extra line above
+    - [ ] Pressing enter in the text input field should submit the answer
+    - [ ] Question field should be using the screen space better (reduce button sizes)
+- [ ] Some of the questions don't have any answers set because they're state-specific

 Stretch goals:

+- [ ] Display scores, store them between state resets and display them somewhere
 - [ ] Automatically pull the USCIS PDF on startup and import it
+- [ ] Use localized answers for state-specific questions
 - [ ] Release a generic quizzing framework

 ## Resources used